 Pupil Premium and Recovery Premium

 The School is determined that our students’ financial circumstances will not be a barrier to their success.
-Consistently, our disadvantaged students perform significantly above the national average; in fact, in 2017, the achievement of this group would place them in the top 5% of schools nationally at KS4.
+Consistently, our disadvantaged students perform above the national average.

 No single difficulty hinders the progress of our disadvantaged students.
 Every child comes to the School with a unique set of experiences, aspirations and prior achievements.
 Our knowledge of your child allows us to support their personal development and nurture their talents to ensure academic excellence.